-Reading and writing, mathematics, health, physical education, computer science and career studies standards will bewere the first content areas to undergo revision during 2017.
-Following these, social studies, world languages and library/media standards will be revised.
-Then, science will be considered for revisions in 2020 and arts in 2021.
+Reading and writing, mathematics, health, physical education, computer science and career studies standards were the first content areas to undergo revision during 2017.
+The social studies standards were recently approved by the Legislative Research Commission's legislative committees and await final approval in summer 2019.
+Following these, world languages, technology, career studies and library/media standards will be revised.
+Then, revision of science standards will occur in 2020 and revision of visual and performing arts standards in 2021 will follow.
 Thereafter, revisions will occur on a rotating cycle every six years.